rwgriffithv/udacity_rl_p1/README.md

 # Udacity Deep Reinforcement Learning Project 1 Submission
+Robert Griffith

 ## Project Details

-The goal of this project was to use reinforcement learning techniques to train
+The goal of this project was to use deep reinforcement learning techniques to
-an agent to navigate and collect bananas in a provided UnityEnvironment
+train an agent to navigate and collect bananas in a provided UnityEnvironment
 following the architecture of the open-source Unity plugin **Unity Machine
 Learning Agents (ML-Agents)**.
 The Banana Collector environment is provided
 by Udacity, and is a modified version of one of the environments in the